Fundraising FAQs

 So what kinds of resources have you funded in the past?

-These are some of the resources the school has received from the P&C over the last three years:
+These are some of the resources the school has received from the P&C over the last ten years:

 • More than 30 iPads, accessories, and peripherals such as covers, screen protectors, headphones and splitters, sync and charge cables; storage and charging trollies